decker-edu/decker/resource/tutorial/3-header-deck.md

 | `author-meta` |                                  | HTML document header meta data |
 | `date-meta`   |                                  | HTML document header meta data |
 | `dir`         | `RTL` or `LTR`                   | Text content direction         |

-A complete list of all meta data options can be found in the Pandoc HTML template(`resource/template/deck.html`).